 The full ingredients list and instructions are found in the printable recipe card at the end of this post.
 I highly recommend reading the blog post all the way through so that you don’t miss any tips or substitution suggestions, to ensure that you have all the ingredients and equipment required and understand the steps and timings involved.

 Unlike its creamy counterparts, this southern coleslaw recipe does not contain mayonnaise.

 While this version is wonderful with Carolina-style BBQ, it is also delicious with grilled burgers, chicken wings, and other picnic or potluck favorites.

 Ingredients & Equipment Used In This Recipe

-While most ingredients can be bought in grocery stores, for your convenience, any specialized or notable ingredients and equipment needed for this recipe have been linked to Amazon or other stores if available online.
+While most ingredients can be bought in grocery stores, for your convenience, any specialized or notable ingredients and equipment needed for this recipe have been linked to Amazon, Amazon Fresh, or other stores if available online.
 Staple ingredients such as oil, salt, sugar, etc., aren’t always included here as you’re likely to have those in your kitchen.
 The complete list of ALL ingredients with measurements is found on the recipe card.

 - Fresh Produce – Green/White Cabbage, Red Onion, White Onion, Carrots, Kale

 - Apple Cider Vinegar